hugohadfield/pytorch_image_regession/README.md

 This repo is a super basic template for setting up an image regression task, loading images and csv data, training a network, and evaluating its performance on a test set.

+This has been put together by pulling from a range of other different tutorials etc on the web.

 # The simple regression task
 The regression task set up here is purposefully simple.
 Our neural network should be able to absolutely crush this.